Alfresco/alfresco-ng2-components/docs/tutorials/using-components.md

 # Using components

 There are three different ways to use, extend and configure an ADF component: configuration properties, event listeners, and content projection / HTML extensions.
-In this tutorial you will see a practical example of each approach using the Login component.
+In this tutorial you will see a practical example of each approach using the [Login component](../core/login.component.md).

 The ADF documentation is always a good starting point when you plan to use a component.
 In general, there are three different ways to use, extend and configure an ADF component:

 1. Configuration properties.
 2. Event listeners.
 3. Content projection / HTML extensions.

 ## Configuration properties

 Angular components can easily be configured via properties in the HTML template.
-In this example we will work with the "Remember me" checkbox and "Need Help?" and "Register" links in the footer of the Login component.
+In this example we will work with the "Remember me" checkbox and "Need Help?" and "Register" links in the footer of the [Login component](../core/login.component.md).

 To prepare for the task, make sure you have your ADF application up and running by executing `npm start` in a terminal from the root folder of the project.
-Access the login page using your browser and edit the `login.component.html` file stored in the `src/app/.../login` folder.
-The content of the `login.component.html` file should look like the following:
+Access the login page using your browser and edit the [`login.component`](../core/login.component.md)`.html` file stored in the `src/app/.../login` folder.
+The content of the [`login.component`](../core/login.component.md)`.html` file should look like the following:

 ```html
 <adf-login